top of page

 In one study, subjects were given high calcium and vitamin D without magnesium.
 All but one became calcium-deficient.

-When magnesium came back into the diet, calcium levels soared (Source).
+When magnesium was reintroduced into the diet, calcium levels soared (Source).
 Imagine calcium as the bricks and magnesium as the mortar needed to build a strong jawline (literally).

-Magnesium activates enzymes that make calcium usable.
+Magnesium activates enzymes that enable the use of calcium.
 It converts vitamin D into its active form and ensures calcium lands in bone, not gooey soft tissues( Source).

 Magnesium Meets Your Mouth-Body Connection

-Magnesium is often called the “master mineral” for a reason.
-Studies suggest a strong connection between magnesium and oral health, showing that this mineral not only helps with bone density but also supports gum tissue and keeps inflammation in check.
+Magnesium is often referred to as the “master mineral” for a good reason.
+Studies suggest a strong connection between magnesium and oral health, showing that this mineral not only helps maintain bone density but also supports gum tissue and helps keep inflammation in check.

 Teeth & Bone Strength